 You also don’t have to worry about mixing the compost in with the snow, scraping snow off, or anything like that.
-Just dump the kitchen scraps on the compost bin, and let Mother Nature do the work in the Spring.
+Just dump the kitchen scraps into the compost bin, and let Mother Nature do the work in the Spring.
 Done.

 Want to see our compost bin made out of pallets?
 Here’s how we made it.

 I’ll admit, I don’t really want to trudge out to the compost bin in -40 either.
 In that case, the solution is to keep a large plastic container just outside your door to dump all of your compostable items in.
 They’ll freeze, and when the temperature is slightly more reasonable, move that frozen block of future compost to the main composting area.

 Some people do this method the entire winter and never go to the main composting area.
 The benefit of walking out to your compost tumbler or other composting bin is that these containers often have a much larger capacity than the container placed outside your door.
 As well, compost tumblers are known to keep compost warmer with proper preparation.
 Whatever you decide is fine, as long as it eventually goes in the compost bin.

 Sure!
 I personally don’t, because I have toddlers, and things can get messy very fast if I’m not careful.
 If you can compost indoors, you have a couple of options.

 The first: Grab a large plastic bin with a lid and store your compost in there.
 After every week, sprinkle the contents with a thin layer of peat moss or soil that you’ve either saved from your garden or purchased from a store.
 You’ll eventually have to empty it out, but you can go a lot longer between those times.